Frequently Asked Questions

 and does not pertain to real estate of any kind, such as

-any contact with the owner, usually for three to five years.
+any contact with the owner for a set period of time, usually three to five years

 - Forgotten telephone or utility deposits;

 Funds are deemed unclaimed if there is no activity or

 contact with the rightful owner for a set period of time,